 GCSE Grades 2016- Grammar Schools Buck The Decline

-It’s that time of year again- students across the country have been receiving their GCSE and A-level grades.
-But in news that is as unfortunate for our under-fire education system as it must have been for the students, there has been a ‘dramatic decline’ in the proportion of C grades or above, as well as a smaller decline in the number of A and A* grades.
-This bucks the trend of recent years which has seen results improve year on year, a fact normally challenged by a chorus of those convinced that the exams are, for some reason, getting easier.
+It’s that time of year again- students across the country have received their GCSE and A-level grades.
+But that is as unfortunate for our under-fire education system as it must have been for the students.
+There has been a ‘dramatic decline’ in the proportion of C grades or above.
+Also, a smaller decline in the number of A and A* grades.
+This bucks the trend of recent years, which has seen results improve year on year, a fact generally challenged by a chorus of those convinced that the exams are, for some reason, getting easier.
 Perhaps those people will be happier now that the results have shown a decline.

 GCSE Grades 2016- Grammar Schools Buck The Decline

-The metric of measuring the percentage of A* and A grades given shows grammar schools clearly ahead.
-Not a single state school managed to achieve more than 68%, whereas 51 grammar schools did, with one scoring 95.3% and another 91.1%.
-To reiterate- that means that 95% (or 91%) of GCSEs graded in these schools were either given either an A or an A* grade.
+The metric of measuring the percentage of A* and A grades given shows grammar schools ahead.
+Not a single state school achieved more than 68%, whereas 51 grammar schools did, with one scoring 95.3% and another 91.1%.
+To reiterate, that means that 91-95% of GCSEs graded in these schools were given either an A or A* grade.
 In fact, 129 out of the 132 grammar schools which forwarded their results to the Telegraph scored 40% or more on this metric.

 Compared with their selective cousins, comprehensive schools lag behind.
 The highest score on the same metric posted by a comprehensive school is that of Dame Alice Owen’s school, which reported a relatively low 68.5%.
 Only five state schools in total scored over 50%, and only 26 of the 182 comprehensives received more than 40%.

 Furthermore, comprehensives were outscored by their grammar school opponents with regards to the proportion of their pupils who achieved five A* to C grades overall.
-Again, 129 grammars achieved over 90% in this measurement with the lowest score achieved being 85%.
+Again, 129 grammars earned over 90% in this measurement, with the lowest score achieved of 85%.
 By comparison, 173 of the comprehensives scored lower than 90%, with only 9 scoring higher.

 There are, of course, exceptions.
 Take St. Anselm’s College as an example; while 88.9% of pupils passed had five A* to C grades overall, only 23% of the GCSEs graded were of A or A* quality.
-Similarly 97.3% of pupils at Oakwood Park Grammar school received five A* to C grades- fantastic figure in context- but only 32.3% of their marks came back as A or A*.
-On the comprehensive side of the divide, Thomas Telford School pushed 98% of their pupils to five A* to C grades.
-Clearly a school need not be selective to be high achieving.
+Similarly, 97.3% of pupils at Oakwood Park Grammar school received five A* to C grades, a fantastic figure in context, but only 32.3% of their marks came back as A or A*.